Page 17 Breakin at Cassy’s home

 “Yeah, a little tired, but ok.”

-It was a little after midnight when they arrived at Cassandra’s house.
-Maggy hopped out of the car and hurried to Cassandra’s side.
+It was a little after midnight when they arrived at Cassy’s house.
+Maggy hopped out of the car and hurried to Cassy’s side.
 “Um, Cassy?”

 Wearily she replied, “Yeah?”